Smile-spec-droid/Smile-spec-droid/README.md

 - 👋 Hi, I’m @Smile-spec-droid
-- 👀 I’m interested in Aku game creation
+- 👀 I’m interested in making a WhatsApp bot and WhatsApp virus I made/ran it in termux
 - 🌱 I’m currently learning about game making
 - 💞️ I’m looking to collaborate on ???
 - 📫 How to reach me I don't want to be contacted